 Self-absorbed, self-centered, and self-obsessed are all terms we use to describe people who are so consumed in their own lives and personal narratives that they neglect or forget to be there as an empathic listener and source of support for those around them.

 If you notice that your self-absorbed behavior is impacting your relationship, it’s time to make a change.
 Ask yourself the questions we’ve outlined above and consider speaking to a counselor or therapist if you believe your self-absorption stems from mental health issues.

 An affordable and convenient option to find a suitable therapist is Online-Therapy where you can speak with a therapist from the comfort of your own home.
 They have consultant therapists, cognitive behavioral therapists and practitioners to provide you with all of the help you need.

-If you’re living or dealing with someone who’s self-absorbed behavior affects your well-being, learn how to set healthy boundaries and manage your expectations around that person.
+If you’re living or dealing with someone who’s self-absorbed behavior affects your well-being, a great action step is to learn how to set healthy boundaries and manage your expectations around that person.

 Not everyone can be the way we would like them to be, so sometimes, you might need to approach someone else with an issue you may want to share or learn how to expect less from the self-absorbed person.

 If you would like to help them, highlight how their behavior makes you feel and ask them to consider broadening their focus so that they are more mindful of other people.